A C Wharton: Shelby County Mayor

 In 2002 Wharton was elected as the first African-American mayor of Shelby County.
 He became a member of the Mayors Against Illegal Guns Coalition, a group with the stated goal of "making the public safer by getting illegal guns off the streets."
 Wharton initiated Operation Safe Community.
 In addition, he developed a program to help prisoners develop the skills to succeed in life and to support their families.
 He increased funding for the drug court.
 He is credited with working to toughen gun laws and seeking passage of laws that make criminals pay into a special program to help victims.

 Wharton improved the management and accountability of the county's Head Start program.
 His reforms attracted the attention of the United States Congress, where he was called to testify before the House Committee on Education, with many of his subsequent recommendations being incorporated as changes to public policy.
 He was a strong advocate "Books from Birth," a unique early-childhood education program which provides books for over 28,000 children in Memphis and Shelby County every year.

 Between 2008 and 2009, Wharton convened and led the community-wide effort which led to the drafting of Sustainable Shelby, an environmentally sustainable agenda for the county.

 Memphis mayor

 Election

-In June 2009, Wharton announced his intentions to run for mayor of Memphis in a special election to replace Mayor W. W. Herenton, who vacated the office soon after being elected to his fifth term in order to run again for superintendent of the city school board.
-The special election was held on October 15, 2009.
-Based on unofficial returns, Wharton won election with 60 percent of the vote in a field of 25 candidates.
+In June 2009, Wharton announced his intentions to run for mayor of Memphis in a special election to replace Mayor Willie Herenton, who vacated the office soon after being elected to his fifth term in order to run again for superintendent of the city school board.
+Wharton won the election in a landslide, receiving 60 percent of the vote in a field of twenty-five candidates.

 Wharton was sworn into office on October 26, 2009.
 He was the fourth African American to serve as Mayor of Memphis (previous African-American mayors were J. O. Patterson Jr., W. W. Herenton, and Myron Lowery).
 He was the second African American (after Herenton) to be elected to that office.
+He was re-elected in 2011, winning 65 percent of the vote.